Kong/docs.konghq.com/app/deck/manage-gateway/diff.md

 ## Dry run

-`deck gateway diff` should always be run before running [sync](/deck/manage-gateway/sync/) to preview upcoming changes. decK resolves all changes as though it is performing a sync, and outputs the changes that would have been made at the end:
+`deck gateway diff` should always be run before running [sync](/deck/manage-gateway/sync/) to preview upcoming changes. decK resolves all changes as though it's performing a sync, and outputs the changes that would have been made at the end:

 ```bash
 $ deck gateway sync /path/to/kong.yaml